Immigration Information for South Africans moving and immigrating to the Republic of Ireland Welcome and about us

 Laws governing moving to Belfast, for example, are therefore not explained here.

 For information about moving to Northern Ireland, UK, please see the LINK below

 Please note, as South African citizens you cannot move freely across the 'invisible' border between Northern Ireland and Republic of Ireland, unless you are in possession of an Irish, British or EU passport itself.
 You will need to apply for a UK Visitor Visa to allow you to Visit, or appropriate visa for a Business trip, or work permits if you plan to work in Northern Ireland, UK.
 See LINKS below

-Exception to this will be the spouses of EU passports (not Irish) who, once in possession of the Irish Residence Permit (IRP, Stamp4EUfam), if you travel with your EU spouse who has sponsored your move.
+Exception to this will be the spouses of EU passports (not Irish and not British) who, once in possession of the Irish Residence Permit (IRP, Stamp4EUfam), if you travel with your EU spouse who has sponsored your move.
 This travel is for holiday purposes only and not work.
-For the spouses of British passport holders this will be the same until 31st December 2020, thereafter we await further information from the governing bodies.
-It is likely you will then need a visa.

 Please read relevant websites for clarity on visas needed to visit or work in the UK.
 We will not be covering this in this here.